 If entire profiles or parts of them are not saved back to the user store on the network, the log file is also not saved there.

-If the write-cache is stored locally, in this procedure you may have to log on from the same device as the user.
+If the write-cache is stored locally, in this procedure you might have to log on from the same device as the user.
 However, even this may fail if the write-cache is stored locally in RAM.

-If the write cache is not on the computer running Provisioning Services, you may have to create a copy of the vDisk image.
+If the write cache is not on the computer running Provisioning Services, you might have to create a copy of the vDisk image.
 You assign it to the new virtual machine, and change the write-cache on the image so it is stored on that computer.

 - In Citrix Virtual Desktops, create a desktop group, add one virtual machine to it, and point it to your vDisk image.

 - Grant access to the virtual machine to one test user and the administrator.

 - Modify the desktop group’s idle pool count to 1 for all times of the day (to stop power management turning the machine off).
 Set its logoff behavior to Do nothing (to prevent the machine restarting and resetting the image).

 - Log on as the test user to the virtual desktop and then log off from it.